unmeshjoshi/dataintegration/README.md

     Note that this schema does not have timestamp fields.
 Timestamp are converted to union types which are not supported by kafka-connect's avro converter yet.

  14. Run zookeeper as following
-    - docker run -d --name zookeeper -p 2181:2181 confluent/zookeeper
+    - sudo docker run -d --name zookeeper -p 2181:2181 confluent/zookeeper

  15. In the terminal opened for kafka brokers run following command
     - /opt/confluent-2.0.1/bin/kafka-server-start /vagrant/config/server1.properties